-The well screen will be installed from 60 to 85 feet bgs, which is anticipated to intersect the groundwater surface and provide sufficient water column for sample collection.
+A 20-foot well screen will be installed in each well at the depths estimated in Figure 1, which is anticipated to intersect the groundwater surface and provide sufficient water column for sample collection.
 The riser casing will extend from the top of the screen to approximately 2.5 feet above the ground surface.
 The annular space adjacent to the well screen will be filled with 10-20 silica sand from the bottom of the borehole to 2 feet above the top of the screen.
 Three (3) feet of hydrated bentonite chips will be placed above the silica sand to prevent downward migration of surface water.
 Bentonite grout will be placed above the bentonite chips to 6 inches below the bottom of the well vault.
 Silica sand will be placed from 6 inches below the bottom of the well vault (approximately 2.5 feet bgs) to within approximately 1 foot of the ground surface, or to a field-determined depth based on concrete pad placement.